 The Wagon of Wonders (WoW) is Big Car Collaborative’s mobile, interactive art unit and pop-up public space made possible, in a large part, by a grant from the Herbert Simon Family Foundation – a fund of the Central Indiana Community Foundation (CICF).
-WoW is part curiosity cabinet, part gallery, and currently, part art supply store made possible by Prizm.
-The Wagon features changing mini art exhibits and opportunities for everybody to contribute creativity.
+WoW is part curiosity cabinet, part gallery, and part interactive art installation.
+The Wagon features changing art exhibits and opportunities for everybody to contribute creatively.
 The WoW was designed collaboratively by Big Car artists under the leadership of Jim Walker, built by Chris Vorhees, an Efroymson Contemporary Art Fellowship winner, and features commissioned exhibits by artists Beatriz Vasquez, Michael Jordan, Conner Green, Carlie Foreman, and Mark Miller.

 During the summer and fall of 2015, the Wagon of Wonders was implemented at Spark Monument Circle and at Reconnecting to Our Waterways destinations around Indianapolis.
 It is made possible by the Herbert Simon Family Foundation, the Andy Warhol Foundation for the Visual Arts, Apparatus, Klipsch, The Samerian Foundation, Impact 100, AvantGarb, Penrod Society and our friends at LUNA Music and Klipsch donated our DIY DJ rig.